Cornell Law School: Apply

 - Early Decision Round II - January 8

-- Two letters of recommendation or completed LSAC evaluations
+- Submit letters of recommendation to LSAC for processing

 Complete accuracy is required in all statements made on any portion of the application.
 To ensure that decisions are based on factual information, we audit some applications at random each year.
-In addition, you are required to update us about any changes that take place after submission of the application.
+In addition, you are required to update us about any changes that take place after submission of the application (enrolled students must submit any updates to the character and fitness portion of the application by October 1 of the 1L (first year) of law school).
 Inaccurate, incomplete, or misleading statements, or failure to update, can result in withdrawal of admission offers, honor code proceedings, dismissal from Cornell Law School, rescission or cancellation of any degrees you may have received from Cornell Law School, or other disciplinary sanctions.